5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 2. Inject the required kexts for re-enabling legacy WiFi cards
 3. Add `AirportItlwm.kext` from macOS Ventura
 3. Apply root patches with OCLP-Mod
-4. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` is working again
+4. Reboot to macOS Sequoia/Tahoe and voilà: `AirportItlwm.kext` is working again

 > [!NOTE]
 >